Alex370z/EasyshopApplication.java/README.md

 ## Avoid duplicates
 I avoided duplicating logic or making redundant requests.
 For example, there were multiple GET /categories requests—some of which were unnecessary and caused confusion.
 I kept the collection clean by removing these duplicates and retaining only what was necessary for testing.

+## Debugging DELETE requests
+Finally, test and debug DELETE endpoints once all creation and retrieval logic is verified.

+## User Register/Login
+At the initial stage of debugging, EASYSHOP didn’t allow users to log in or create an account, or at least those functions weren’t working as intended.